NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud - KVIA

 By Evan Perez, Mark Morales, Kara Scannell, Brynn Gingras and Gloria Pazmino, CNN

-New York City Mayor Eric Adams has been indicted on five federal charges related to bribery, wire fraud, and soliciting campaign contributions from foreign nationals, according to a 57-page indictment unsealed Thursday morning.
+(CNN) — New York City Mayor Eric Adams has been indicted on five federal charges related to bribery, wire fraud, conspiracy and soliciting campaign contributions from foreign nationals, according to a 57-page indictment unsealed Thursday morning.

-He is facing one charge each of bribery and conspiracy to commit wire fraud and two charges relating to receiving campaign contributions from foreign nationals.
-He is also charged with wire fraud.
+The indictment alleges illegal actions stretching back to 2014, from when he was Brooklyn Borough President.

-CNN is reading through the indictment and will update with detailed information on the charges.
+“For nearly a decade, Adams sought and accepted improper valuable benefits, such as luxury international travel, including from wealthy foreign businesspeople and at least one Turkish government official seeking to gain influence over him,” the indictment reads.

-New York City Mayor Eric Adams has been indicted on at least one federal criminal charge, multiple sources familiar with the matter told CNN, and on Thursday morning investigators executed a search warrant at his home.
+Specifically, he received luxury travel and other benefits from a Turkish official and later pressured the NYC Fire Department to open a Turkish consular building without a fire inspection in exchange, the indictment says.

-The charges have not been made clear.
-The US Attorney for the Southern District of New York, Damian Williams, is set to discuss the indictment at a news conference at 11:30 a.m.
-ET.
+The US Attorney for the Southern District of New York, Damian Williams, is set to discuss the indictment at a news conference today.

-The indictment follows a monthslong federal investigation by the US Attorney’s Office in Manhattan reportedly scrutinizing his connection to Turkish officials and businessmen and campaign donations he received.
+Adams said Thursday morning he was not surprised by the charges and encouraged the public to “wait to hear our defense before making any judgments,” adding that he would not be changing his day-to-day responsibilities in light of the indictment.

-Adams has previously denied any wrongdoing, and he has repeated that he told members of his campaign and administration to follow the law.
-In a video statement Wednesday night, Adams was defiant and said the charges “will be entirely false, based on lies.”
+“I look forward to defending myself and defending the people of this city as I’ve done throughout my entire professional career,” Adams said.

-“I always knew that If I stood my ground for New Yorkers that I would be a target – and a target I became,” he said.
-“If I am charged, I am innocent and I will fight this with every ounce of my strength and spirit.”
+The indictment stems from a federal investigation by the US Attorney’s Office in Manhattan scrutinizing his connection to Turkish officials and businessmen and campaign donations he received.

 The indictment represents a dramatic fall from grace for the mayor of America’s largest city and a stunning accusation against one of the nation’s most high-profile offices.